francescmarti00/dmu-multimedia/md/Passing-Variables-Webpages-TECH3015.md

 **Exercise 3**.
 Investigate how to add an 'Upload' button, so the user can upload his image using the form.

+**Exercise 4**.
+Modify 'thanks.html', so the displayed message says something such as "Thanks for the feedback [First Name] [Last Name].
+Your email is [email] and you are a [gender]."

-**Exercise 4 (Optional.
+**Exercise 5 (Optional.
 Try to solve it at the end of the lab!)**.
 Investigate how to check with a Javascript function if the submitted file is an image (PNG or JPG).

 # Passing variables from one webpage to another webpage and saving them in a PouchDB database